Shlomo Mintz

-Biography
+Early life

 Shlomo Mintz was born in Moscow.
 In 1959, when he was two, his family immigrated to Israel, where he studied with Ilona Feher, a student of Jenő Hubay.
 Feher introduced Shlomo Mintz to Isaac Stern, who became his mentor.
 He was also a student of Dorothy DeLay in New York.
-Mintz got married and had two sons, Eliav and Alexander.

 Music career

 His first performance on stage was at the age of six, and at age eleven he played as soloist with the Israel Philharmonic Orchestra.
 Soon afterward, he was called on a week's notice by Zubin Mehta to play Paganini's Violin Concerto No. 1, Op.
 6, with the orchestra when Itzhak Perlman fell ill.
 He made his Carnegie Hall debut at the age of sixteen with the Pittsburgh Symphony Orchestra (conducted by William Steinberg).

 Under the auspices of Isaac Stern and the American-Israel Cultural Foundation he started studying at the Juilliard School of Music in New York and soon afterward at the age of 18, he made an extensive tour through Europe.
 He also signed, still in his early twenties, a long-term recording contract with Deutsche Grammophon and was invited by Berlin, Vienna, Concertgebouw, Chicago, Los Angeles, Cleveland, Philadelphia and New York Philharmonic Orchestras frequently.

 He has collaborated with Isaac Stern, Mstislav Rostropovich, Pinchas Zukerman, Itzhak Perlman, Zubin Mehta, Claudio Abbado, Carlo Maria Giulini, Antal Dorati, Erich Leinsdorf, Eugene Ormandy, Riccardo Muti, Yuri Temirkanov, Ida Haendel and Ivry Gitlis.